tsotetsi/whereismyjojo/README.md

   `sudo apt install postgis` - Installs postgis extension.

+  `django-admin createsuperuser thapelo` - create superuser for the admin page.

 ## Running the project using dev settings.
 The following command is used to run the project.